Tennis-Tiafoe steals the show in Bublik circus act | Sports-Games

 He miraculously retrieved a lob on the way to winning a magical rally with a volley and break serve, before squaring the set at 4-4 with a booming ace.
 Tiafoe looked in danger of becoming a prop in the Bublik sideshow and faced a break point at 4-4 but the American banged down an ace and held with a brilliant drop shot reply to a Bublik serve return drop shot.

 The crowd wanted the match to go on but Bublik could not hold at 4-5 -- leaving the court smiling and to huge cheers.
-Tiafoe, only the third active American male player to reach the last 16 at four Grand Slams, will face a more conventional test next against David Goffin or Ugo Umbert.
+Tiafoe, only the third active American male player to reach the last 16 at four Grand Slams, will face a more conventional test next against stylish Belgian David Goffin.

 ALSO READ